-Yes, I know that the title of this blog is the same as the title of Donald Knuth’s book, and no, this is not a review of that book.
+Yes, I know that the title of this blog is the same as the title of Donald Knuth’s The Art of Computer Programming, and no, this is not a review of that book.
 In this blog entry, I try to argue for my view of computer programming as a creative process — more of an art than a science.

 A computer program is a piece of code written to solve a specific problem.
 More often than not, that problem hasn’t been solved before — otherwise we could simply use existing software to solve it.
 So writing a computer program requires a programmer to come up with new algorithms to solve the problem at hand.